Wildcat (album)

 Wildcat is the fourth and final studio album by the Australian power pop group, Sunnyboys.
 It was released in August 1989 on RCA Records, and peaked at No. 63 on the Australian ARIA Albums Chart.

 Background

 Sunnyboys were formed in 1980 and released three studio albums until their split in 1984.
-In 1987, member Jeremy Oxley subsequently reformed a version of The Sunnyboys with himself as the only original member and released Wildcats.
+In 1987, member Jeremy Oxley subsequently reformed a version of The Sunnyboys with himself as the only original member and released Wildcat.
 This version of Sunnyboys disbanded in 1990.